-The MCO shall submit case management reports quarterly with an annual summary to LDH.
+The MCO shall submit case management reports monthly to LDH.
 LDH reserves the right to request additional reports as deemed necessary.
 LDH will notify the MCO of additional required reports no less than sixty (60) days prior to due date of those reports.
 The case management reports shall include at a minimum: